electricimp/imp-central-impt/TestingGuide.md

 It is possible to test an interaction between device and agent by emulating one side of the interaction.

-A test file is intended to test either device or agent code, so the opposite side is emulated by a partner file.
+A test file is intended to test either device or agent code, so the opposite side is emulated by code stored in a ‘partner file’.
 There are several rules for these:

 - A partner file must not contain any test cases.
-It should only contain the Squirrel code needed to emulate the interaction.
+It should only contain the Squirrel code needed to emulate the interaction, eg. the **agent.on()** code that handles messages sent by **device.send()** in your agent code tests.
 - The test file and the partner file should be located in the same directory.
 - The test file and the partner file should have similar names according to the following pattern: `TestFileName.(agent|device)[.test].nut`:
   - The both files should have the same `TestFileName` prefix and the same `.nut` suffix.
   - The file intended for the device should contain `.device` in the name; the file intended for the agent should contain `.agent` in the name.
-  - The test file should contain `.test` in the name, but the partner file must not contain that in the name.
+  - The test file should contain `.test` in the name; the partner file must not contain `.test` in the name.

-For example, `"Test1.agent.test.nut"` (a test file with test cases for agent code) and `"Test1.device.nut"` (the corresponding partner file with emulation of the device side).
+For example, `"Test1.agent.test.nut"` (a test file with test cases for agent code) would be partnered with  `"Test1.device.nut"` (the corresponding partner file with emulation of the device side of the interaction).

-**Note** It is sufficient that only the test file is selected for the run, ie. it satisfies the test file search pattern defined during [test configuration creation or updating](#test-configuration).
+**Note** It is sufficient that only the test file is selected for the run, ie. it satisfies the test file search pattern defined during [test configuration](#test-configuration).
 The corresponding partner file will be added to the test session automatically.

-#### Example ####
+**Example**

 Test file `"Test1.agent.test.nut"`:
 ```squirrel